 HIMA 302 - Health Informatics and Analytics

 Health information management operations, and the use of the data generated throughout the health care system, is the focus of this course.
 This study of database analysis, design, and theory – as well as the use of data management systems in health care – will provide the students with a greater overall understanding of health informatics and analytics.

-HIMA 404 - Health Care Project Management
+HIMA 402 - Health Care Leadership and Management Issues

 HIMA 407 - Professional Practicum

 The professional practice experience (PPE) provides students with an internship experience, with the goal being that the student can partner with clinical, educational, technical, or other facilitators to gain knowledge and experience in the health information management and analytics field of their choosing.
 The ultimate goal is a final placement in the industry and position of their choosing, one that matches the students’ interests with the industry’s needs.